PNGL9527/Thing-sona/README.md

 Some post-human theories/philosophies can offer theoretical support (like postphenomenology, ANT) on the relation between human and artifact, but not explain the logic of UX in this new era

 ### The Need of Depicting Human-Vehicle Relations
 Driving Contexts are complex, human drivers have different backgrounds, and design is a nomadic practice.
-We can not standardize some particular humanvehicle relations, but embrace the multiplicity and ambiguity.
+We can not standardize some particular human-vehicle relations, but embrace the multiplicity and ambiguity.

 Philosophical theories like Post-Phenomenology and Actor-Network Theory do not answer the question: how UX emerges when considering the artificial agency of technologies.